urbanjost/M_intrinsics/docs/intrinsics.md

   array argument, or a scalar if all arguments are scalar.

-  The returned value when any argument is an array will be an array of the same shape where each element is the maximum value occuring at that location, treating all the scalar values as arrays of that same shape with all elements set to the scalar value.
+  The returned value when any argument is an array will be an array of the same shape where each element is the maximum value occurring at that location, treating all the scalar values as arrays of that same shape with all elements set to the scalar value.